 But there’s good news.
 Business schools are working to make themselves more affordable with innovative payment methods on offer.
-Paying for business school doesn’t have to be so difficult.
+Financing your MBA degree doesn’t have to be so difficult.

 Here’s six different ways to finance your MBA:

 For expert tips on how to improve your MBA scholarship chances, download our BusinessBecause MBA Scholarships Guide | 5 Ways To Boost Your MBA Scholarship Potential

 There are literally hundreds of scholarships (full or partial) available across MBA programs.
 The war for talent has seen business schools offer large scholarships to attract the best candidates.
 Some business schools, like Harvard Business School, are known for having huge war chests to attract the best talent.